-When asked about the motivation behind the original production, Annie Dorsen told the Advocate that the movie represented
+When asked about the motivation behind the original production, Annie Dorsen told the Advocate that the movie represented a

-a very brief but interesting transitional time between the fall of disco (70’s) and the arrival of Reagan and AIDS (80’s).
+very brief but interesting transitional time between the fall of disco (70’s) and the arrival of Reagan and AIDS (80’s).

-‘Xanadu Live!’ was planned to be a one-time performance, and it would have stayed that way if it weren’t for a couple of
+‘Xanadu Live!’ was planned to be a one-time performance, and it would have stayed that way if it weren’t for a couple of audience

-actor Kenneth Alan Williams.
+Kenneth Alan Williams.

 The performance on that night went down very well.
-“I really had one of the best audience experiences in theatre that I ever
+“I really had one of the best audience experiences in theatre that I ever had,”

-Los Angeles theatre in that it took itself seriously – not.”
+Angeles theatre in that it took itself seriously – not.”

-Being a small fan of both Olivia and Xanadu as well a desire to be producers, they brought the script, it’s director and the original
+Being a small fan of both Olivia and Xanadu as well a desire to be producers, they brought the script, its director and the original

 ‘ONJ/Kira’ actress (Cheryl Lynn Bowers) to the 99-seat Glascon Theater in Culver City, CA for a scheduled one month run.